 In terms of programming, you’ll be expected to navigate commonly used languages in AI and machine learning such as C++, Java, Python, and R. Additionally, you’ll be required to have knowledge of software development methodologies and tools.

-Most AI and machine learning jobs require a bachelor’s degree in math or computer science, where you’ll learn the fundamentals of algorithms and logic, programming, and software engineering.
-A growing number of universities include AI and machine learning courses in their curriculum, and some have specialized tracks in these fields. _Carnegie Mellon University_ even offers a bachelor’s degree in artificial intelligence.
+Most AI and machine learning jobs require a bachelor’s degree in math or computer science.
+These programs teach the fundamentals of algorithms and logic, programming, and software engineering.
+A growing number of universities include AI and machine learning courses in their curricula, and some have specialized tracks in these fields.
+Carnegie Mellon University even offers a bachelor’s degree in artificial intelligence.

-Many AI and machine learning companies prefer to hire candidates with a master’s degree in computer science, often with a specialization in AI or machine learning, which can be obtained either on-campus or online (like _Columbia University’s_ _Computer Science Master’s Degree in Machine Learning_ or the Lyle School of Engineering's MSCS-AI at Southern Methodist University).
+Many AI and machine learning companies prefer to hire candidates with a master’s degree in computer science, often with a specialization in AI or machine learning, which can be obtained either on-campus or online (the latter is offered by Columbia University’s Computer Science Master’s Degree in Machine Learning or the Lyle School of Engineering's MSCS-AI at Southern Methodist University).

 Another way to specialize in AI or machine learning is through online courses or boot camps like Springboard’s AI/Machine Learning Career Track.